Godmanchester, Quebec

 Godmanchester is a township municipality located in Le Haut-Saint-Laurent Regional County Municipality in the Montérégie region of Quebec, Canada.
-The population as of the Canada 2011 Census was 1,417.
-The southeast part of the township is mostly delineated by the Chateauguay River, while the south end borders with Franklin County, New York.
+The population as of the 2021 Canadian census was 1,403 The southeast part of the township is mostly delineated by the Châteauguay River, while the south end borders with Franklin County, New York.

-It was named after Godmanchester, England in 1811.
+It was named after Godmanchester, England, in 1811.

+History

+Its first settlers were Canadian soldiers who were discharged at the time of the American Revolution in the late 18th century.
+The geographic township of Godmanchester was first surveyed in 1811, and named by Surveyor William Chewett after the English town Godmanchester.
+In 1845, the Township Municipality of Godmanchester was established, but abolished in 1847.
+It was reestablished in 1855.

 Geography

 The municipality is situated along the Canada–United States border.

 Communities

 The following locations reside within the municipality's boundaries: